sw2719/steam-account-switcher/README.md

 * I have a request! / I found a bug!
   - Bug reports and requests are always welcome.
 Please submit a issue.

+* Some of the elements in settings are missing!
+  - Delete config.yml and launch application again.

 # Source code information
 * All other branches except master are considered as acitve-development branch and might have issues, bugs, WIP features, or might not just work at all.
 * Written in Python 3.7 64-bit